wp-plugins/duplicator/readme.txt

 <li>Aaron Crawford</li>
 <li>Rami from www.wp-tricks.co.il</li>
 <li>Paal Joachim Romdahl</li>
+<li>Vincent G from www.Host1Free.com</li>

 == Installation ==

 1. Upload `duplicator` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Click on the Tools menu then the Duplicator link
+3. Click on the Duplicator link from the main menu
-4. Open the options dialog button in the right hand corner and click on the systems tab to check your servers compatibility.
-5. Check out the help by clicking the help icon and create your first package.
+4. Check out the help by clicking the help icon and create your first package.

-The Duplicator requires php 5.3 and WordPress 3.1 or higher.
+The Duplicator requires php 5.3 and WordPress 3.2 or higher.

 == Frequently Asked Questions ==

 = I'm having trouble creating the package what should I do? =

-Turn on the logging (Options -> Package -> Logging).
-This will give you details as to what is happening.
+Click on the 'Show Create Log' button.
+This log will give you details as to what is happening.

 = When I reinstall my package I get errors on the site. =